HOT 1055 - PEI's #1 Hit Music Station

 SCHOOL SHOUTOUTS

 If you have an event happening at your school LET US KNOW ABOUT IT!
-We'll include it during the School Shoutouts with Laura at 7:05.
+We'll include it during the School Shoutouts with Matt at 7:05.

 -